rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 Right now the bot's biggest weakness is when people use verbs as adjectives, which I can't detect properly.
 For example, it thinks "living room floor" is a verb phrase, which doesn't make sense.
 I partially solved the above example by not allowing phrases in the form of `vbg nn nn`, but sometimes things still slip through.
 Also, my use of "I just" is presumptuous because it assumes the start of the sentence or phrase, but often the bot will get tripped up by sentences like "The rug I just bought", which has an implied "that".
 If anyone knows how to figure out how to account for this stuff, let me know.

 If you're interested, you can see the full source code [here](https://github.com/rvinluan/status_updates).

+I also made a diagram/flow chart to explain how it works, [if you're into that kind of stuff.](http://i.imgur.com/V1SEAZs.png)